-Salus University’s founding college, the Pennsylvania College of Optometry, was established in 1919 and the history of PCO includes a long list of firsts in the history of modern optometry.
-(Salus University Pennsylvania College of Optometry).
+Salus University’s founding college, the Pennsylvania College of Optometry (PCO), was established in 1919 and the history of PCO includes a long list of firsts in the history of modern optometry.

 The institution remained a single purpose institution until 1983, when our Graduate Studies in Vision Impairment programs were established, the first of their kind.
-For more than twenty years, we were the only institution in the United States to offer this combination of four master’s degrees and certificates designed for the education and rehabilitation of the visually impaired.
-(Salus University College of Education and Rehabilitation).
+For more than 20 years, we were the only institution in the United States to offer this combination of four master’s degrees and certificates designed for the education and rehabilitation of the visually impaired.

 In 2000, with the advent of our distance education doctoral program for experienced, licensed practitioners, we became the first school of optometry to offer a Doctor of Audiology (AuD) degree.
+In November 2004, the Pennsylvania Ear Institute-the clinical practice for the Osborne College of Audiology-opened and later expanded in size.
 Our inaugural class of on-campus audiology students graduated in 2007.
 Today, Salus alumni comprise more than 23% of all Doctors of Audiology (AuD) in the United States.
-(Salus University George S. Osborne College of Audiology).

-In 2007, we welcomed the inaugural entering class of Physician Assistant students to our campus.
+In 2007, we welcomed the inaugural entering class of Physician Assistant Studies students to our campus.
 Our program is unique in that we are one of the few programs in the country to offer cadaver-based anatomy.
-(Salus University College of Health Sciences).

 In December 2011, the University received authorization from the Pennsylvania Department of Education for Graduate Programs in Biomedicine leading to an accredited Doctor of Philosophy (PhD) and Master of Science degree (MSc).
 The University welcomed its inaugural class of PhD students in August 2012 and we celebrated our first PhD graduate in May 2015.

-Also in August 2012, the first class of Occupational Therapy students were welcomed into the Master of Science Occupational Therapy Program.
-(Salus University College of Education and Rehabilitation)
+Also in August 2012, the first class of Occupational Therapy students was welcomed into the Master of Science Occupational Therapy Program.

 In July 2015